lucidrains/imagen-pytorch/README.md

 - [ ] add <a href="https://github.com/lucidrains/x-transformers#dynamic-positional-bias">dynamic positional bias</a> for the best type of length extrapolation across video time. also consider frame dropouts during attention for achieving both regularizing effect as well as shortened training time
 - [ ] allow for imagen and elucidated imagen to generalize to any shape
 - [ ] investigate frank wood's claims https://github.com/lucidrains/flexible-diffusion-modeling-videos-pytorch and either add the hierarchical sampling technique, or let people know about its deficiencies
+- [ ] offer challenging moving mnist (with distractor objects) as a one-line trainable baseline for researchers to branch off of for text to video
 - [ ] build out CLI tool for training, resuming training off config file
 - [ ] preencoding of text to memmapped embeddings
 - [ ] be able to create dataloader iterators based on the old epoch style, also configure shuffling etc